Should Authors Use the Free Amazon KDP ISBN or Get Their Own?

 What Is An ISBN?

-An International Standard Book Number (ISBN) is a 13-digit number that identifies each addition of your manuscript and is used by various people, including booksellers, publishers, and librarians.
+An International Standard Book Number (ISBN) is a 13-digit number that identifies each edition of your manuscript and is used by various people, including booksellers, publishers, and librarians.
 It’s 100% unique to your book.

 For Canadian authors, whether published or self-published, ISBNs are available for free via Libraries and Archives Canada.
 However, you need to register an account with Libraries and Archives Canada before obtaining your ISBN, so make sure you don’t leave it too late if you’re working to a publishing deadline.